 - Guidelines for the assessment of the candidate's learning difficulties by an assessor will be followed and Form 8 will be completed (AA 7.6, 7.6) - Arrangements must be made for the candidate to be assessed by the centres appointed assessor (AA 7.5) - Assessors must personally conduct the assessments.
-They must not sign off assessments carried out by another professional (AA 7.5) - The assessor must carry out tests which are relevant to support the application (AA 7.5) - A privately commissioned assessment carried out without prior consultation with the centre cannot be used to award access arrangements (AA 7.3) - Privately commissioned assessments will be considered to see whether the process of: gathering a picture of need, demonstrating normal way of working within the centre and assessing the candidate themselves should be instigated (AA 7.3) - Before a candidate's assessment the SENDCo will provide the assessor with background information, i.e. a picture of need has been painted.
+They must not sign off assessments carried out by another professional (AA 7.5) - The assessor must carry out tests which are relevant to support the application (AA 7.5) - A privately commissioned assessment, where the centre has not been involved, cannot be used to award access arrangements and cannot be used to process an application using Access arrangements online (AA 7.3) - Privately commissioned assessments will be considered to see whether the process of: gathering a picture of need, demonstrating normal way of working within the centre and assessing the candidate themselves should be instigated (AA 7.3) - Before a candidate's assessment the SENDCo will provide the assessor with background information, i.e. a picture of need has been painted.